Was The Pepsi Ad Trying To Do The Wrong Job?

 Pepsi have lost sight of this and should be concerned about getting their ads noticed rather then comparing themselves with a Hollywood studio .
 Ads can be entertaining, but that doesn’t mean they need to have a plot like a movie.
 The Pepsi ad is a great example of advertisers taking themselves far too seriously.

 The real danger with all this BS is that you start to believe your own PR and no one in the team is going to want to stand out and shout “the emperor has no clothes on”.
-When you get a small team of like-minded people working on an important decision and the culture is to be over-respectful of the people in charge you have almost guaranteed that you will suffer from groupthink.
+When you get a small team of like-minded people and the culture is over-respectful of the people in charge you have a high chance of groupthink.

 Diversity and independent thinking?